scottnonnenberg/notate/README.md

 What does this get you?

 1. Now you know you won't crash the first time your code hits your error-handling code, due to a mis-typed `return cb(err);`.
 That `return;` statement is simple and easy to get right.
 2. Later, when that error bubbles up to your top level, you'll have an entry in the callstack for this function, added by `notate()`.
-The `url` property will also be added to the error to aid debugging.
+The `url` property will also be added to the error to aid debugging. _Note: if an `url` property already exists on the `Error`, it will be come `url2`._

 You can use `notate`'s `prettyPrint()` function to get the full benefit: